A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

 We also observed that the interviewees discussed \textit{challenges that may occur when an ML monitoring system is deployed}.
 They discussed the lack of existing reliable solutions in assessing whether an observed drift in data or model performance is a cause for concern.
-Such a lack of reliability can result in cognitive fatigue that may desensitize practitioners from gaining meaningful insights from the monitoring system.
+One interviewee mentioned \textit{``products have some sort of seasonality or recurring drift that is probably not very interesting for the developers to get alerted for.
+For example, when I was at [organization name] we would see usage peak on weekends vs. weekdays because most people would open the app on the weekends.
+If [organization name] were to use a [model] monitoring system, how do we identify drift that is anomalous vs. simply seasonal [or periodic]?"} Such a lack of reliability can result in cognitive fatigue that may desensitize practitioners from gaining meaningful insights from the monitoring system.
 Interviewees also discussed latency challenges, that is, how quickly can a monitoring system detect issues and suggest remedial actions.
-Systems that are slow to identify issues may not be advantageous in certain contexts, such as autonomous driving, where high-stakes decisions may be made quickly by ML models.
-Further, due to privacy and IP issues, interviewees discussed the possibility of the monitoring tools and systems present “on-premise” or in-situ rather than a third party housing such a system.
-This implies that debugging or maintaining the monitoring system itself may be challenging, especially if the services are being sought from a third party.
+Here, interviewees discuss the need for the monitoring system to inform the human user about the computation time of various aspects of monitoring that may not necessarily be computed on similar timescale.
+One interviewee stated, \textit{``I can do an F1 score in real time and that's a simple thing to be able to do, given a particular classification threshold but if I want to do AUC which is independent of the classification threshold, all of a sudden that's a very different computation.
+So it's very interesting that people know the formula, but they expect the same behavior for both which is not theoretically possible."} Systems that are slow to identify issues may not be useful in certain contexts, such as autonomous driving, where high-stakes decisions often need to be made in real-time by ML models.
+Further, due to privacy, intellectual property, and security/compliance considerations, interviewees highlighted that the monitoring tools and systems may need to be present “on-premise” or in-situ rather than a third party housing such a system.
+Consequently, debugging or maintaining the monitoring system itself may be challenging, especially if the services are being sought from a third party.

 Interviewees also discussed the \textit{``so what” or value-based challenges} with monitoring systems.
 These discussions focused on the value of the insights gained from such systems, and pertained to aspects such as whether/how the monitoring insights could enable the stakeholders to take concrete actions to improve business outcomes and whether non-experts would be able to understand these insights.
+As an example, one interviewee quoted, \textit{``developers need to know how the model affects business metrics, and monitoring is important for that."}